Home Depot Affiliate Program - Make Money Online on Professional Tools

 Multiple websites owned under one umbrella can be a part of the program.
 So, if you have a whole network of sites with audiences that make sense for this vertical, it’s entirely possible to double, triple, or even quadruple up and cast a wider net.

 Commissions are earned on all qualified sales.
-A qualified sale is defined on the official Home Depot Affiliate Program FAQ page as a transaction that is not cancelled, declined, or returned.
+A qualified sale is defined on the official Home Depot Affiliate Program FAQ page as a transaction that is not canceled, declined, or returned.

 Finally, Home Depot’s affiliate program can earn commissions on repeat customers.
 That means if someone has shopped at Home Depot before, you can still earn on items that they buy.